Last updated on:

 Last but not least, we have another inexpensive model that’s designed to be aesthetically pleasing to children so they actually want to use it.

-These racquets feature an aluminum frame that has an o-beam interior construction that makes it practically indestructible.
+These racquets feature an aluminum frame with an o-beam interior construction that makes it practically indestructible.

 It’s okay if kids drop it; it’s what they do.
 Apart from that, the nylon strings are also pretty fantastic with a bit of extra elasticity to them.